Catholic Education South Australia has made a commitment to move Year 7 to secondary settings and most schools will transition by 2022.

 At Thomas More College we know the importance of a good transition program.The Year 7 transition program has multiple opportunities for parents and students to visit and engage with life at Thomas More College, ask questions, familiarise themselves with the site and establish connections with key staff and student leaders.

 This is a time of transition and our Year 7 option is new.
-Families have a choice that was previously unavailable to them and because of this it is very likely that Thomas More College will still have limited Year 8 intakes until DECD move to have Year 7 as secondary or our enrolment capacity is reached.
+Families have a choice that was previously unavailable to them and because of this it is very likely that Thomas More College will still have limited Year 8 intakes until DECD move to have Year 7 as secondary in 2022, or our enrolment capacity is reached.
 While we encourage you to consider the many advantages for your child in starting with us in Year 7, we wish to assure parents that if your child starts with us in Year 8 they will still have a strong transition and will not be forgotten.

 Year 8 starters will continue to have multiple opportunities for parents and students to visit and engage with life at Thomas More College, ask questions, familiarise themselves with the site and establish connections with key staff and student leaders.
 The Year 8 Wellbeing program in Term 1 will focus on building community, supporting students in connecting to their new year level and the high school environment.